On this page :

-Suncor enlisted the help of the Aboriginal Human Resource Council (AHRC) to conduct an independent review of our recruitment and selection practices.
-The AHRC report recognized the many positive activities taking place related to Suncor’s Aboriginal recruitment and selection efforts.
+In 2015, Suncor enlisted the help of the Aboriginal Human Resource Council (AHRC) to conduct an independent review of our recruitment and selection practices.
+The AHRC report recognized the positive activities taking place related to Suncor’s Aboriginal recruitment and selection efforts.
 It highlighted recommendations to strengthen attraction activities and to encourage Aboriginal candidates to apply for Suncor opportunities.

 - A Suncor representative visits local Wood Buffalo Aboriginal communities on a regular basis to review resumes, talk about what it’s like to work for Suncor and share additional information about education and training programs.

 - Suncor has an Aboriginal workforce strategy for our Fort Hills operations.
 The strategy has helped us to consistently increase Aboriginal hiring and retention.